vtfk/node-shared-logger/README.md

     host: '',                   // Host for the remote aggregator
     token: '',                  // Token for the remote aggregator
     level: ''                   // Lowest level for log to remote.
 If not set, all levels will log to remote },
+  betterstack: {                // Options for betterstack logging.
+    disabled: false,            // If true; disables logging to betterstack, even if betterstack config is set
+    onlyInProd: true,           // If true; only log to betterstack aggregator when NODE_ENV === 'production' (default is true)
+    url: '',                    // Url for the betterstack aggregator
+    token: '',                  // Token for the betterstack aggregator
+    level: ''                   // Lowest level for log to betterstack.
+If not set, all levels will log to betterstack },
   teams: {                      // Options for Microsoft Teams logging with webhook.
     disabled: false,            // If true; disables logging to Microsoft Teams, even if teams config is set